We hope that the following

 whether their visit is necessary if they have been unwell

-Prior to entering and leaving the ward we ask that you clean
+Prior to entering and leaving the ward/clinical area we ask

-The alcohol gel bottles are replaced regularly but please advise a
+alcohol hand gel.
+Alcohol hand gel is replaced regularly but please

 UH Bristol MRSA screening policy